Jokezor/Books/Pragmatic_Programmer_Your_Journey_To_Mastery/README.md

 I would say it's both.
 In functional languages it is easier to follow a orthogonal approach but we still need to make sure we send data explicitly and steer clear of global data.

+## 14. A Pragmatic Approach

+### Challenges
+- Could some of the requirements of your current project be expressed in a domain-specific language?
+Would it be possible to write a compiler or translator that could generate most of the code required?

+Yes, we currently use yml for building the docker containers and also to do the testing.
+We could probably output all django app names and similar to a yml file as well.

+- If you decide to adopt mini-languages as a way of programming closer to the problem domain, you’re accepting that some effort will be required to implement them.
+Can you see ways in which the framework you develop for one project can be reused in others?

+Yes, if we continue on a similar path as the cookiecutter we used to set up our project.
+We could implement such a parser for setting up new paths and to generate documentation in order to keep track of name changes.

+### Exercies

+- Exercise 4: We want to implement a mini-language to control a simple turtle-graphics system.
+The language consists of single-letter commands, some followed by a single number.
+For example, the following input would draw a rectangle:
+P 2  # select pen 2
+D    # pen down
+W 2  # draw west 2cm
+N 1  # then north 1
+E 2  # then east 2
+S 1  # then back south
+U    # pen up

+Implement the code that parses this language.
+It should be designed so that it is simple to add new commands.